yaksas443/immunitydebugger.github.io/index.md

 ---
 ## Immunity Debugger for Exploit Devs

-Immunity Debugger is the go to debugger for most security professionals.
-Immunity Inc describes it as a powerful new way to write exploits, analyze malware, and reverse engineer binary files.
-It builds on a solid user interface with function graphing, the industry's first heap analysis tool built specifically for heap creation, and a large and well supported Python API for easy extensibility.
+Immunity Debugger is powerful when it comes to writing exploits, analyzing malware and reverse engineering binary files.
+It is the debugger of choice for most security professionals.
+It has arich user interface with function graphing and a heap analysis tool built specifically for heap creation.
+It shipd with Python API for easy extensibility.

 ![](https://process.fs.teachablecdn.com/ADNupMnWyR7kCWRvm76Laz/resize=width:705/https://www.filepicker.io/api/file/G7bRuIJZSoqdJFnrPRHQ)

-This course covers both, well-known and lesser-known, features of Immunity Debugger.
-Few of the key topics discussed in this course are as follows:
+This course covers Immunity Debugger in and out.
+You will learn both, well-known and lesser-known, features.
+A few topics taught in this course are as follows:

     Download and Installation
     Views